SEND Information Report

 • One member of staff is in the process of completing the Higher Level Teaching Assistant (HLTA) qualification.

-8. How will my child/young person be included in activities outside the Horticultural project with the abbey school 3classroom including school trips?
+8. How will my child/young person be included in activities outside the classroom including school trips?

 Where possible, we consult parents when planning any activities outside the classroom; particularly when this may affect the participation of their child.
-We make all reasonable effort to include Horticultural project with the abbey school 2students who wish to participate in such activities, for example preparing students with ASC for the change in routine necessary to participate.
+We make all reasonable effort to include students who wish to participate in such activities, for example preparing students with ASC for the change in routine necessary to participate.

 9. How accessible is the setting / school / college environment?